-Place all baking tools and accessories together to save time and effort when baking if you bake.
+Place baking tools and accessories together to save time and effort when baking if you bake.

 Keep most frequently used items within easy reach.
-Less frequently used appliances or seasonal serving dishes, for example, can occupy out-of-the-way places such as higher shelves or back sections of cabinets.
+For example, less frequently used appliances or seasonal serving dishes can occupy out-of-the-way places such as higher shelves or back sections of cabinets.

-You want to place glasses and dishes in upper cabinets because that space is more accessible.
-But specifically, glasses probably should go on the upper cabinet closest to the fridge because the fridge is where beverages are.
+Place drinking glasses and dishes in upper cabinets because that space is more accessible.
+Specifically, glasses should go on the upper cupboard closest to the fridge because the fridge is where beverages are.

-The counter area by the fridge is probably the ideal place for a coffee/tea station.
-Thus, the drawer immediately below that coffee station should have all coffee/tea accessories.
+The counter area by the fridge is ideal for a coffee/tea station.
+Thus, the drawer below that station should have all coffee/tea accessories.

 3. Create Extra Storage Options

-Sometimes, a proper declutter won’t yield the kitchen space needed for optimal organization.
+Sometimes, a proper declutter won’t create the space needed for optimal organization.
 In those instances, it becomes essential to create new storage space.

 4. Evaluate Your Trash Situation

 Investing in a large, functional trashcan for the kitchen is a must.
 Some kitchens have a pull-out drawer that contains a space for the trashcan.
 If this is your case, measure that space and divide that number by two.
-Then get two identical containers that will comfortably fit together in that area: one of trash and one for recycling.
-Think out of the box when looking for these containers, as these do not need to be actual trashcans.
-They just need to be light in weight and conform to the required measurements.
+Then, get two identical containers comfortably fitting together in that area: trash and recycling.

-If your kitchen does not have cabinet space for trash, it is even more important to pay attention to the style of your trashcan.
+If your kitchen lacks cabinet space for trash, it is essential to pay attention to the style of your trashcan.
 Consider getting a rectangular, double-sided trashcan.
 Rectangular ones are easier to disguise.
-Please avoid round trashcans, which waste space and make their presence unavoidable.
 Budget permitting, get a trashcan with a sensor lid for a hands-free experience, which keeps the bin cleaner.